dyozie/pivotal-hd-docs/content/getting-started/yelpdataset.md

 ###Review Objects

-Review objects contain the review text, the star rating, and information on votes Yelp users have cast on the review.
+Review objects contain the review text, the star rating, and information on votes Yelp users has cast on the review.
 Use user_id to associate this review with others by the same user.
 Use business_id to associate this review with others of the same business.

 ```xml
 {